Golf-Woods joins PGA Tour's policy board as player director | Sports-Games

 Golf-Woods joins PGA Tour's policy board as player director

-The announcement comes nearly two months after the golf world was left stunned by the announcement of a partnership between the PGA Tour and Saudi Arabia's Public Investment Fund, which controls LIV Golf.
-According to the PGA Tour, the players and Commissioner Jay Monahan will work together to amend the Policy Board's governing documents to make it clear that no major decision can be made without the involvement and approval of the player directors.
+The announcement comes nearly two months after the golf world was left stunned by the announcement of a framework agreement between the PGA Tour and Saudi Arabia's Public Investment Fund, which controls LIV Golf.
+According to the PGA Tour, the players and Monahan will work together to amend the Policy Board's governing documents to make it clear that no major decision can be made without the involvement and approval of the player directors.

-The Player Directors' Special Advisor, Colin Neville, will also be fully aware of negotiations regarding the framework agreement with PIF and provided any information he requests for him to carry out his duties on behalf of the players.
+The Tour also said the Player Directors' Special Advisor, Colin Neville, will be fully aware of negotiations regarding the agreement with PIF and provided any information he requests for him to carry out his duties on behalf of the players.
+Among the many top players who joined together to express support for the changes are world number one Scottie Scheffler, reigning Masters champion Jon Rahm, Japan's Hideki Matsuyama as well as Australians Jason Day and Adam Scott.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)